‘Twas the Night Ornament Series

 • Libraries and churches often have copiers and printers you may use and may charge per page.

 • Note: office supply stores will not print my patterns without checking with me first because my patterns are copyrighted.
+Just contact me via my Etsy shop if you run into that issue.

 Q: I’M OUTSIDE THE US.
-WHERE DO I BUY THE MATERIALS like felt, stabilizer and other stuff needed?
+WHERE DO I BUY THE MATERIALS?

 Q: ARE THESE DIFFICULT TO MAKE?

-Because of the small scale, these ornaments are not beginner projects, but they are easier than you think!
-If you are familiar with hand sewing and can 1) sew basic stitches neatly (running stitch, backstitch, and whipstitch) and 2) cut and assemble small pieces with precision, then you can make these ornaments and make them well.
+then you can make these ornaments and make them well.
 Why?
-Because of a magical Sulky stabilizer called Stick ‘N Stitch.
-If you use the stabilizer, there is no tedious pattern tracing or embroidery transferring involved.
-You simply use a printer or copier to print my patterns to the stabilizer, peel off the backing, adhere it directly to the wool felt, and then stitch right on the lines.
-You can read more about that process here.
-In addition to the stabilizer advantage, you’ll find my patterns are chock-full of very clear instructions and detailed diagrams to guide you through each and every step.
+Because of magical Sulky Stick ‘N Stitch.
+If you use it, there is no tedious pattern tracing or embroidery transferring involved.
+You simply print/copy my patterns to the Sulky stabilizer, peel off the backing, stick it on wool felt, then stitch right on the lines.
+Read more about that here.
+In addition to that, my patterns are chock-full of clear instructions and detailed illustrations and photos to guide you through every step.

 ERRATA AND UPDATES: